aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 ### Step2: Create a new app on facebook console

-- Click apps-> Create a new app
+- Click apps -> Create a new app
 - add display name: Shoot
-- deal with difficult catch
 - configure Advanced setup:
 	- Native or desktop app?
 NO
 	- Client OAuth Login YES